-So, to keep you inspired with fresh ideas for your own rebrand, we’ve rounded up nine of the buzziest rebrands from the past year.
+So, to keep you inspired with fresh ideas for your own rebrand, we’ve rounded up nine of the buzziest rebrands.
 Whether giving fast food a new image or rebuilding brand loyalty in the wake of a fallen spokesperson (Hi, Subway), each of these brands had big mandates ahead of them.
 How do you think they fared?

 1. Taco Bell

 After years of “Yo Quiero” and chihuahuas, coupled with the rise of fast-casual options like Chipotle, this well-worn taco chain knew it was time to elevate its image.
 So, for the first time in 20 years, they unveiled a new logo as part of a plan to become a $15 billion brand by 2022 and add 2,000 restaurants globally.

 The soft launch of their new brand image?
 A new Taco Bell “Cantina” restaurant in Vegas, of course.
 Customers visiting the Cantina could shop branded Taco Bell merchandise, enjoy an alcoholic beverage, browse digital menu boards, choose from a tapas-style menu, and relax in a VIP lounge that no restaurant in Vegas is complete without.